Rumett’s mission:

 We’re developing plasterboards that represent a significant leap forward in sustainable construction.
 Our testing reveals that our products require up to 30% fewer materials to achieve the same fire resistance as standard options, marking a reduction in environmental footprint.
 Moreover, we are on track and aim to reduce the weight of our plasterboards by over 19%, from the industry standard for the same size, increasing efficiency and further contributing to lower transportation emissions.
 This approach not only benefits contractors by simplifying the construction process but also aligns with our commitment to environmental sustainability.

-For the environment it means that fewer boards need to be transported to a construction-site, which is already a reduction in carbon emmissions in terms of transportation.
-And since we are aiming for the boards to be lighter in weight, this again means a smaller carbon footprint on the transportation side of the equation.
-We are in the persuit of plasterboards with a 40% reduced carbon footprint.
+For the environment, it means that fewer boards need to be transported to a construction site, which already reduces carbon emissions related to transportation.
+Since we are aiming for the boards to be lighter in weight, this again results in a smaller carbon footprint in the transportation phase.
+We are in pursuit of plasterboards with a 40% reduced carbon footprint.

-For the contractor working on the construction sites, it means a product that is more efficient to use in the construction process, as they’re only moving half the materials for the same job, the product is easier to handle due to the lessened weight, and could potentailly be massively cost effective due to only needed a single layer instead of two.
-And this is across the entire board – from smaller constructions to larger – the larger the construction, the greater the savings in the end.
+For the contractor working on construction sites, it means a product that is more efficient to use during the building process.
+They’re only moving half the materials for the same job.
+The product is easier to handle due to the reduced weight and could potentially be massively cost-effective, requiring only a single layer instead of two.
+This benefit applies across the board — from small to large-scale projects — and the larger the construction, the greater the savings in the end.

-As people in the construction industry are aware, recyclability is a major concern for the construction industry at the moment.
-In Europe there are scheduled regulations going into effect soon, which are heavily geared towards making the industry more sustianable, and this includes a great emphasis on recyclability.
+As people in the construction industry are aware, recyclability is a major concern at the moment.
+In Europe, scheduled regulations will soon go into effect, heavily geared toward making the industry more sustainable, with a strong emphasis on recyclability.